Please use another Browser

 Interview with Lak Ananth

 Lak Ananth is a Pathfinder.
 Well, no longer by name but certainly still by nature.
-As of the 14th November, Lakshmikanth Ananth became the head of next47 , leaving his position at Pathfinder, the venture capital and partnership unit of Hewlett Packard Enterprise to take on a new challenge.
+A year ago Ananth, the current head of next47, a global venture firm created by Siemens, left his position at Pathfinder, the venture capital and partnership unit of Hewlett Packard Enterprise, to take on a new challenge.
 We sat down with him to find out more about the man and his mission.

 next47 will make Siemens as accessible as a small and nimble company for our start-up partners.

-next47 will make Siemens as accessible as a small and nimble company for our start-up partners while bringing the awesome customer trust, reach, and knowledge of a large company to the table – characteristics that include global presence, name recognition in regional markets, customer access, proprietary use cases, and prototyping paired with deep vertical know-how, to name just a few.
+next47 will make Siemens as accessible as a small and nimble company for our start-up partners.
+At the same time, it will bring the awesome customer trust, reach, and accumulated knowledge of a large company to the table — characteristics that include global presence, name recognition in regional markets, customer access, proprietary use cases, and prototype development paired with deep vertical know-how, to name just a few.
 We have the ability to form a great business from just an idea in a short time.
-For instance, we have enabled a robotics business to develop eight generations of hardware within less than a year.
 We can offer access to some of the world’s most sought-after clients, including Siemens.

 Inventors of the Year 2016

 To constantly reinvent how we invent – that was the guarantee of success even for Werner von Siemens, and to this day it is still the hallmark of companies that are perceived as innovators.
 Siemens’ portfolio ranges from electrification to automation to all-encompassing digital concepts.
-Whether it’s new, groundbreaking ideas for wind power, high-speed trains, the future of energy, or the digital transformation of medical and production engineering, it all comes from the same source: ingenious minds that use creative latitude to shift the basic parameters and come up with ingenious answers to the pressing questions of our time.
+Whether it’s new, groundbreaking ideas for CO2-neutral trucks that run on electricity, smart control systems that enable products to be automatically manufactured or self-learning gas turbines, it all comes from the same source: ingenious minds that use creative latitude to shift the basic parameters and come up with ingenious answers to the pressing questions of our time.
 They make Siemens what our company always was and is today: one of the most innovative in the world.

 They are newcomers with creativity, dedication, and enthusiasm for technologies.
-They are experts who think and work with an interdisciplinary mindset and shun the beaten path by, for example, applying technologies from the animation of movies to medical engineering.
+They are experts who think and work with an interdisciplinary mindset and shun the beaten path.
 Their innovations have set new standards or opened up new business applications.
 What the Inventors of the Year have in common is their ability to prove that there is no such thing as “That won’t work” and that often it is the unconventional approaches that result in innovations.

 Siemens’ increasing focus on speed and instilling a start-up mentality in a global enterprise does not mean that its core competencies, which have been developed over decades, should be discarded.
 Innovation can be enabled by looking outside the box, by unconventional thinking and by new work-time models.
 As always, however, innovation can and will arise from the incremental development of existing technologies.
 The only way a company can be successful over the long term is for all these things to come together.